CW-Khristos/scripts/AVProducts/README.md

    - A full "guide" : https://www.ryadel.com/en/enable-tls-1-1-1-2-windows-7-8-os-regedit-patch-download/
  - You can check OS support for TLS via Powershell with the following command :
    - `[Net.ServicePointManager]::SecurityProtocol`
- - If the return does not include "Tls12"; then the OS will not support secure SSL connections to GitHub and will not be able to retrieve AV Vendor XML files
+ - If the return does not include "Tls12"; then the OS will not support secure SSL connections to GitHub and will not be able to retrieve AV Vendor XML files.
+Follow the above steps to attempt to enable TLS1.2 support on this OS

 # .USE
 Import "AV Health.amp" AMP in NC Script/Software Repository